2007 Rugby World Cup final: First half

-The match was kicked off by England's Jonny Wilkinson, whose kick was collected by Schalk Burger, before the ball was kicked into touch by Butch James, giving England the first line-out throw of the game.
-However, South Africa stole the ball to win the first line-out of the match.
+England had the first line-out throw of the game but South Africa stole the ball.
 In the sixth minute, Mathew Tait attempted to run the ball from inside England's 22-metre line, only to be tackled and penalised for not releasing the ball in the ruck.
 South Africa's Percy Montgomery successfully converted the penalty to give the Springboks a 3–0 lead.

-An up-and-under kick from England resulted in South African wing JP Pietersen dropping the ball.
+An up-and-under kick from England resulted in South Africa wing JP Pietersen dropping the ball.
 England regained possession and passed the ball out to winger Paul Sackey, before South Africa were penalised for killing the ball.
-Wilkinson stepped up to convert the penalty and level the scores at 3–3 after ten minutes.
-After a lot of kicking from both sides, Butch James was tripped by England flanker Lewis Moody as the South African fly-half was chasing a kick.
+Wilkinson converted the penalty and levelled the scores at 3–3 after ten minutes.
+After a lot of kicking from both sides, Butch James was tripped by England flanker Lewis Moody as he was chasing a kick.
 Montgomery kicked the resulting penalty, to put the South Africans 6–3 up after 15 minutes.
 Two minutes later, England positioned themselves for an attempted drop-goal, but Wilkinson's attempt was left wanting as it drifted slightly wide.

 After 21 minutes, England prop and captain Phil Vickery was penalised for being offside near the halfway line.
 The resulting penalty kick was taken by South Africa's centre Frans Steyn, but he missed the long-range effort.
 The match continued with large amounts of kicking from both sides until the 35th minute, when Steyn broke through the England line.
 South Africa managed to retain possession and eventually their hooker, John Smit, went for the try-line but was held up two metres short.
 The ball was eventually knocked on by South Africa and England were awarded a five-metre scrum.
 The scrum had to be reset several times, but the Springbok forwards were finally able to wheel the scrum through 90 degrees to force the turnover.
 They won the scrum on their own feed and continued to press at England's goal line before England were penalised for killing the ball.
 A penalty was awarded, which Montgomery kicked to give South Africa a 9–3 half-time lead.